megvii-research/hpman/README.md

 did it happen, and nobody knows how to know easily.
 You know nothing, unless you read and diff through all the source codes.

-> You know nothing, John Snow.
+> You know nothing, Jon Snow.
 >
 > 咱也不知道，咱也不敢问呀

 ## Distributed-Centralized HPM

 Now we have two ways of managing hyperparameters: one is good for engineering but inconvenient for researchers, another one is convenient for researchers, but bad for engineering.